WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/shared-concepts.md

 ```

 Basically, the parent `Placements` attributes says that its child `item` elements are actually `Placement` elements.
-For Enterprise 7, Content Station uses this technique, while InDesign / InCopy still use the ‘old’ method.
+Content Station 7.x uses this technique, while Smart Connection 7.x for InDesign / InCopy still use the ‘old’ method.

 ## User access rights